stratosphereips/StratosphereLinuxIPS/docs/usage.md

 Supported flow from stdin are zeek conn.log files (json form), suricata and argus.

-For example you can run slips using:
+For example, you can run slips using:

 ```./slips.py -f zeek```